 The Griffin Schools Trust retains 5% of pupil premium allocation across its schools.
 This funds co-ordinated, strategic work across the Trust that supports the chosen work of individual schools but would not be affordable from single budgets.
 It contributes to:

-- An annual residential arts and cultural experience in London for 10 year olds.
+- An annual residential arts and cultural experience for 10 year olds.

 - A Director of Sport to drive best practise across all schools and make performance sport a realistic option for disadvantaged pupils.